inviqa/kafka-consumer-go/tools/docs/advanced/using-multiple-main-topics.md

 1. `price` -> `retry1.algolia.price` (delay of 120 secs) -> `deadLetter.algolia.price`
 1. `product` -> `retry1.algolia.product` (delay of 120 secs) -> `deadLetter.algolia.product`

+>_NOTE: If `USE_DB_RETRY_QUEUE` is set to `true` then retries will be persisted and processed from the database instead of Kafka retry topics, but the same flow applies._

 ## Multiple topic handlers

 If you are consuming messages from multiple main topics, then you will need to provide a topic handler for each of them.